 Current Research Funding

 Current research funding within the Quilliam Lab includes a biomedical research grant to support research targeting YAP to prevent resistance of pancreatic cancer to KRAS inhibition.
-The PI of this research is Dr. Quilliam.
+The PI of this research is Lawrence Quilliam, PhD.